oskariorg/oskari-documentation/1 Setup instructions/Setup jetty.md

 This section contains instruction on setting up an instance from a downloaded jetty package with pre-installed/configured Oskari

-**For setting up an oskari instance from source code skip this section and move to** <a data-link-relative="true" href="Setup development environment.md">Setup development environment</a>
+**For setting up an oskari instance from source code skip this section and move to** <a data-link-compiled-href="Setup Oskari development environment" href="Setup development environment.md">Setup development environment</a>

 After this you will have Oskari running including